 There are lots to do when you aren’t in battle, you won’t run out of things to do.
 Coming back to the size of Eos, the world is filled with sidequests to complete, monsters to hunt for rewards, fishing, unlocking and cooking new recipes, and Prompto’s photo journey through the world.

-There are also some artifacts I noticed during my playthrough and would cause some concern that my game would crash, it ended up crashing a couple of times during my 40-hour playthrough.
+There are also some artifacts I noticed during my playthrough that would cause some concern that my game would crash, it ended up crashing a couple of times during my 40-hour playthrough.
 Luckily, the autosave system wouldn’t put me far from my current progress and wasn’t a worrisome issue past being mildly annoying.
 Saving your progress often is a good habit, so make sure you save your progress as often as you can.

 Final Fantasy XV has faced an uphill battle from the beginning.
-Square Enix did well on picking up the pieces and creating what is a very important title both to the series, and the company.
-Being able to explore Eos, exploring tombs, finding summons and buying new gear in a Final Fantasy title that shakes up the formula in exciting ways.
-A troubling development cycle in many instances be cause for concern, and after the two demos released here in North America, I wasn’t sold on the next Final Fantasy title.
+Square Enix did well in picking up the pieces and creating what is a very important title both to the series, and the company.
+Being able to explore Eos, exploring tombs, finding summons and buying new gear in a Final Fantasy title shakes up the formula in exciting ways.
+A troubling development cycle in many instances is cause for concern, and after the two demos released here in North America, I wasn’t sold on the next Final Fantasy title.
 After spending time on what the final vision came to be, I am eager and excited to see what comes next

 EDIT – March 10, 2018: